Pro Insights

 Advantages

-- Improved Dryer Efficiency: Shorter, straighter vent paths reduce drying times and energy consumption.
+- Improved Appliance Efficiency: Shorter, straighter vent paths reduce drying times by 15-30% and can cut energy consumption by up to 20%, leading to substantial financial savings on utility bills.

 Considerations

-- Discovery of Other Issues: The process can uncover unforeseen structural, plumbing, or electrical problems.
+- Risk of Unforeseen Issues: The investigative process can unexpectedly uncover pre-existing structural, plumbing, or electrical problems requiring additional, often costly, repairs and potentially extending project timelines.

 | Type | Price Range |